fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Half at a time
   - All at once
   - Custom: min healthy host = 75%
-- Deployment Confir for Lambda
+- Deployment Config  for Lambda
   - Canary
   - Linear
   - All at once